 When comparing the two services, we can see two very different Japanese snack experiences.
 Sakuraco opts to focus more on a traditionally inspired experience rooted in Japanese culture while Bokksu offers a celebration with a selection of fun Japanese snacks.
 Depending on your taste and preferences, your Japanese snack experience can be totally different.

-Why not join authentic Japanese snack box Sakuraco this month for a new look into Japanese culture and seasonal Japanese snacks?
+Why not join the authentic Japanese snack box Sakuraco this month for a new look into Japanese culture and seasonal Japanese snacks?
 Take a look at what’s coming this month!

 Want to see the differences between Sakuraco and Bokksu at a glance?
 Check out our comparison page where we’ve put together the information just for you!